How do I know if I need addiction treatment?

 What happens if I relapse?

 Before entering treatment, it’s important to understand that recovery is a lifelong journey.
 It requires strength, determination, and dedication.
 Treatment provides clients with the tools needed to cope with living in recovery.
 Many times, relapse is a part of recovery.
 It is best not to get discouraged if you do relapse, but instead, use it as motivation to get back on track.
-Take it one day at a time, and don’t let fear of a potential relapse discourage you from treatment.
+Take it one day at a time, and don’t let the fear of a potential relapse discourage you from treatment.

 A majority of the time, individuals struggling with addiction will return to addiction treatment more than once before they are able to find their footing in recovery.
 This is not considered failure, rather a lesson to learn from on the way to healing.